ammar-tanwar/bloglearnbay/posts/chatgpt-vs-google-gemini.md

 ChatGPT and Gemini are the latest LLM creations in the present era.
 These two models intend to reshape the digital frontier with their proven expertise.
 Yet, their unique features affect their uses and scopes to rule over the AI-driven future.<br/>

-<Image src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/gemini_one.png" style="width:100%" class="img" alt="An image shows a logo of bitcoin with secure framework. "/></br>
+<Image src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/gemini_one.png" style="width:100%" class="img" alt="An image shows the comparison between ChatGPT and Google Gemini."/></br>

 ## Overview of OpenAI’s ChatGPT & Google Gemini